Rapid Prototyping and Tooling: Accelerating Product Development with Precision and Speed

 - Design Flexibility: The ability to create complex shapes and intricate designs with plastic allows us to innovate freely without being constrained by material limitations.

 In our experience, plastic prototyping has significantly accelerated our development timelines.
 For example, when working on a new consumer gadget, we quickly produced several iterations of the casing using 3D printing.
 This rapid feedback loop enabled us to refine our design based on real-world testing and user feedback.
-However, what challenges do we face when working with plastics?
-How do we ensure that our prototypes meet the required specifications?

 The Use of Rapid Tooling